Stanford Cardinal Logo

 Meaning and History

-For the emblem of the Stanford Cardinal sports department, the developers chose the main mascot – the Stanford spruce.
+For the Stanford Cardinal sports department’s emblem, the developers chose the main mascot, the Stanford spruce.
 In this case, the tree is colored green and drawn in a slightly different shape: the number of branches is much larger than on the print.
 The top is elongated and narrow, and the spruce legs are wide and spreading.
 There is a thin white stripe along the contour of the spruce.
-It separates it from the background – a big red “S” stands for “Stanford.”
+It separates it from the background, a big red “S” stands for “Stanford.”
 The letter is not rounded: each turn has a cut corner, making it geometrically similar to the number “5”.
 A double edging surrounds it along the edge.

 What is Stanford Cardinal?

 Stanford Cardinal is the sports department of Stanford University.
 His teams compete in the NCAA (Division I) in several conferences, including the Pac-12 Conference, CSA, PCCSC, Mountain Pacific Sports Federation, and America East.
-They got their name in honor of the color cardinal, which, together with white, is the basis of the university’s corporate palette.
+They got their name in honor of the cardinal color, which, together with white, forms the basis of the university’s corporate palette.

 1966 – 1979

-In 1966, Stanford University (College) sports teams updated the logo.
+In 1966, Stanford University’s sports teams updated the logo.
 They were also called Stanford Indians at that time, but there were no Indian motives in the design.
 The main distinguishing mark is the large S, written in bold, rectangular serifs.
-It did not have a single rounding on the outside – all the bends were chopped off so that the symbol in shape resembled a very complex polygon.
+It did not have a single rounding on the outside; all the bends were chopped off so that the symbol in shape resembled a very complex polygon.

-After the renaming of the sports department in 1972, the emblem has not change.
-Voyagers won the competition, but staff and students insisted that the teams be named Stanford Cardinal after Stanford University’s official color.
+After the renaming of the sports department in 1972, the emblem has not changed.
+Voyagers won the competition, but staff and students insisted that the teams be named Stanford Cardinal, in honor of Stanford University’s official color.
 It was this shade that was used in the S logo.

 1979 – 1989

 After the redesign, the serifs disappeared.
-The shape of the “S” has changed: it has become narrower and acquired a frame of two lines of red and white.
+The shape of the “S” has changed: it has become narrower and has acquired a frame of two red-and-white lines.
 At the same time, a dark green tree appeared in front of the letter.
-And not just a tree, but a sequoia, also known as Redwood.
-It is believed that its botanical name originates from the name of the Sequoia Indian chief, who invented the Cherokee alphabet.
-So the emblem, to some extent, reflected the connection with the previous nicknames of the teams.
+And not just a tree, but a sequoia, also known as a redwood.
+It is believed that its botanical name comes from Sequoyah, the Sequoia Indian chief who invented the Cherokee alphabet.
+So the emblem, to some extent, reflected the connection to the teams’ previous nicknames.

 It cannot be said that the tree depicted was a full-fledged talisman.
 Stanford Cardinal no longer had mascots at that time, and the sequoia participated in the LSJUMB orchestra.
 She first appeared in a musical group in 1975.
-Despite her unofficial status, she found a place on the logo of the sports department.
+Despite her unofficial status, she found a place on the sports department’s logo.
 To some extent, this is a reference to the municipal seal of the city of Palo Alto and the seal of Stanford University, which features the famous sequoia El Palo Alto.

 1989 – 2002